 While the intricate details behind the fertilization of orchid flowers were beginning to be unraveled, another key circumstance for the discovery of self-pollination in Vanilla was developing in Europe.

 In the year 1800, a Vanilla plant was introduced by George Spencer Churchill, the Marquis of Blandford, who would later become the fifth Duke of Marlborough, to his private collection in Whiteknights, in Reading, England [18,42].
-From the collection of the Marquis, cuttings of the plant are spread to several collection and make it to the estate of Right Hon.
-Charles Greville at Paddington where they thrive and bloom for the first time in 1807 [42,43].
-There are three known illustrations of the plant that flowered at Mr. Greville’s collection.
+From the collection of the Marquis, cuttings of the plant are spread to several collections and make it to the estate of Right Hon.
+Charles Greville at Paddington, where they thrive and bloom for the first time in 1807 [42,43].
+There are three known illustrations of the plant that flowered in Mr. Greville’s collection.
 Detailed sketches were prepared by famous botanical illustrator Franz Bauer (Figure 2A,B), and were published together with Lindley in 1834 [44].
-Another illustration was prepared by his pupil Sir William Jackson Hooker, botanic painter to their majesties at Kew.
+Another illustration was prepared by his pupil Sir William Jackson Hooker, a botanic painter to their majesties at Kew.
 It was published in The Paradisus Londinensis [43] and accompanied the description of the botanical name Myrobroma fragrans Salisb.
 (Figure 2C).
-A third, prepared by Andrews, was published in the Botanist’s Repository [45] and was served as nomenclatural type for the name Vanilla planifolia (Figure 2D).
-Contrary to common belief, the origin of the plant cannot be traced to Mexico and exact provenance remains unknown.
-The original description of V. planifolia mentions only the West Indies [45] and given that the Marquis was known to import plants from Jamaica [46], this country has been suggested as a possible origin for the Vanilla [18].
-We can’t say for sure if the Vanilla plants in the collection of the Marquis had been imported from Jamaica.
-But, we know today that V. planifolia is not native to the West Indies [5], so they must have originated elsewhere.
+A third, prepared by Andrews, was published in the Botanist’s Repository [45] and served as a nomenclatural type for the name Vanilla planifolia (Figure 2D).
+Contrary to common belief, the origin of the plant cannot be traced to Mexico, and the exact provenance remains unknown.
+The original description of V. planifolia mentions only the West Indies [45], and given that the Marquis was known to import plants from Jamaica [46], this country has been suggested as a possible origin for the Vanilla [18].
+We cannot say for sure if the Vanilla plants in the collection of the Marquis had been imported from Jamaica, but we know today that V. planifolia is not native to the West Indies [5], so they must have originated elsewhere.

 In 1812, cuttings of Vanilla planifolia from Mr. Greville were introduced into cultivation by Joseph Parmentier, mayor of Enghien (Belgium), and entrusted to the care of Claude Louis Sommé in the botanical garden of Antwerp [42,47].
-The plant thrived under the care of Dr. Sommé in Antwerp and he took it upon himself to send it out to “all” Botanical Gardens and collections across Belgium and France [42].
-By 1814, Sommé confirmed that the V. planifolia of English origin growed well in the greenhouses in Antwerp, but had not flowered anywhere in Belgium except the at Ms. Viscount Vilain XIIII’s collection in Wetteren [47].
-It was later confirmed to grow and bloom in the Belgian cities of Ghent (Gand) in 1818 and Liège in 1829, both at that time part of The United Kingdom of the Netherlands.
+The plant thrived under the care of Dr. Sommé in Antwerp, and he took it upon himself to send it out to “all” Botanical Gardens and collections across Belgium and France [42].
+By 1814, Sommé confirmed that the V. planifolia of English origin grew well in the greenhouses in Antwerp but had not flowered anywhere in Belgium except at Ms. Viscount Vilain XIIII’s collection in Wetteren [47].
+It was later confirmed to grow and bloom in the Belgian cities of Ghent (Gand) in 1818 and Liège in 1829, both at that time part of the United Kingdom of the Netherlands.